Zhongbf/typora/英文/Peppa Pig 第一季.md

 George, let’s make sand castles!
 Peppa and George are making sand castles!

-First, we put sand inthe buckets.
+First, we put sand in the buckets.
 Like this.
 We turn the buckets upside down, and ==tap== them...

 And ==lift== the buckets up!
 Hey, presto!
 A sandcastle!
 Hey, presto!
 Another sand castle!